rdgzmanuel/visual_topological_slam/README.md

 3. Odometry data refines node positions for added robustness.
 4. A loop closure detection and rewiring mechanism updates edges when a closure is detected.
 5. Two trajectories are aligned and their nodes fused to correct detection errors.
-6. Semantic information is incorporated by detecting objects in each node's image, describing them in natural language, and embedding the resulting sentence with a language model, enabling voice-controlled navigation.
+6. Semantic information is incorporated with a visual-language model, enabling voice-controlled navigation.

 ---